kmaeda16/KinModGPT/README.md

 - **README.md** is what you are reading now.

 ## Citation
-Kazuhiro Maeda and Hiroyuki Kurata, Automatic Generation of SBML Kinetic Models from Natural Language Texts using GPT, 2023
+Maeda, K.; Kurata, H. Automatic Generation of SBML Kinetic Models from Natural Language Texts Using GPT.
+Int.
+J. Mol.
+Sci.
+2023, 24, 7296. https://doi.org/10.3390/ijms24087296

 ===============